nazaninsbr/NLP-UT/README.md

 Working with Bert and Elmo

 #### CA6
-Machine Translation + Use of OpenNMT
+Machine Translation + Transliteration + Use of OpenNMT